Spha-Codes/spha/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Spatial Omics
+  - Spatial Omics 🌐
-  - Mass Spectrometry
+  - Mass Spectrometry 🔍
-  - Cardiovascular research
+  - Cardiovascular Research 💓🔬
-  - Bioinformatics
+  - Bioinformatics 🧬💻

 # Education to show in About widget
 education: